microsoft/Office-Online-Test-Tools-and-Documentation/docs/docs_source/discovery.rst

 them will result in errors.
 A WOPI host must transform the URIs provided in order to make them valid action URLs that can be used to invoke actions on a file.
 There are two key components to transforming the **urlsrc** attribute:

 #.
-Parsing and replacing :term:`placeholder values` with appropriate values, or discarding them completely
+Parsing and replacing :ref:`placeholder values` with appropriate values, or discarding them completely
 #.
 Appending a *WOPISrc* value to the URI as a query string parameter

 After the URL is transformed, it is a valid URL.
 When the URL is opened, the action will be invoked against the file